-Introduction to Java Functional(SAM) Interface
+Introduction to Java Functional SAM Interface

 Adding @FunctionalInterface annotation enforces that the interface has exact one abstract method.
 While adding @FunctionalInterface annotation is not mandatory.
-If the interface has one abstract method this will be considered as Functional interface in Java 8.

 Functional interface annotation enforces the rule of single responsibility. [more about Single responsibility principle]

-Usage and Syntax of Java 8 Functional(SAM) Interface
+Usage and Syntax of Java 8 Functional SAM Interface

-Java.util.function Package contains newly added functional interfaces which are commonly used
+Java.util.function Package contains newly added functional interfaces which are commonly used.

 Following are the valid java functional(SAM) interface examples: